Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The Yellow Bass looks like the White Bass but it differs in many physical features.
 In Yellow Bass, the dorsal fin lobes are not completely separated, the first stripe below the lateral line is distinct and complete to the tail, and the base of tongue is lacking a tooth patch.

-Yellow Bass reproduction in Iowa usually takes place in May when the water temperature approaches 60 degrees F. Like White Bass, the Yellow Bass moves into tributary streams for spawning, but otherwise spawns over rock reefs and gravel bars in lakes.
+Yellow Bass reproduction in Iowa usually takes place in May when the water temperature is 60 degrees F. Like White Bass, the Yellow Bass moves into tributary streams for spawning, but otherwise spawns over rock reefs and gravel bars in lakes.
 Spawning occurs in 2 to 3 feet of water and begins when a male and female pair off, swimming slowly about, releasing eggs and milt.
 Yellow Bass eggs are small, averaging about .031 inch in diameter, and are semi-buoyant.
 Fertilized eggs sink slowly to the bottom where they hatch in 4 to 6 days at a water temperature of 70 degrees F. No care is given the eggs or sac-fry.

-Food of the Yellow Bass consists of insects, crustaceans and fish.
 Adults are known to eat large numbers of their own larval fry.
 Yellow Bass, like White Bass, feed in mid-water or near the surface during evening and early morning hours when natural light is at low intensity.